umut3806/umut3806.github.io/_posts/2026-09-12-apple-exe-analysis.md

     id: return-values-and-the-abi
 ---

-Here, we will analyze the executable line by line.
+Here, we will analyze an executable from Flare Learning Hub / MACC Labs, line by line.
 Our aim is not to answer the questions in the lab.
 After we analyze the executable, these will already be a piece of cake.

 ## First Look with DiE